 This is also a very well shot film.
 Some of the composition in the cinematography is a fantastic achievement, especially at the beginning of the film.
 A lot of gloomy locations are chosen for this film, there are very few bright scenes in the film so when something is lit you get these intense shadows that make the mood of the film more clearer and more intense.

 There are however, tiny glimpses that take you away from the heavy drama both technically and narratively, let’s start with the technicality, while the cinematography was excellent, the same can’t be said for the sound department.
-Now sound may not be the most challenging aspect of the film, the quality is cheaper than other aspects of the film. from time to time, the sound will get quieter because the boom mic wasn’t moving in time with actors and some sounds are muffled and/or crackling.
-This can be heard all at once at sometimes, for instance, the first scene in the prison before the execution.
-Much like with most technical issues I’m lenient towards them unless they’re a recurring problem, and I’ll give Hate Crime a bit of leeway because they don’t distract from the drama.
+While sound may not be the most challenging aspect of the film, the quality is cheaper than other aspects of the film.
+From time to time, the sound will get quieter because the boom mic wasn’t moving in time with actors and some sounds are muffled and/or crackling.
+This can be heard all at once sometimes, for instance, the first scene in the prison before the execution.
+Much like with most technical issues I’m lenient towards them unless they’re a recurring problem, and I’ll give Hate Crime a bit of leeway because it doesn’t distract from the drama.

 The first scene we are shown is the end of the crime committed by Raymond which at first, I didn’t think much of, but as the film progressed, I realized that the purpose it was supposed to serve was made a little redundant.
 By not showing the crime and letting the audience only hear about it, it builds expectations up so when it’s finally revealed what went down, the events and revelations are more shocking.
 It may be only a few seconds of footage but it’s a few seconds of footage that get less needed.

-I’ll be the one to admit that Hate Crime is surprisingly brilliant in its effort of telling an engaging story that the fact it can remain just that all through the power of a dramatic script.
+I’ll be the one to admit that Hate Crime is surprisingly brilliant in its effort of telling an engaging story, that fact it can remain just that all through the power of a dramatic script is something to cherish.
 I challenge anyone to walk away from Hate Crime having unaffected emotions, you won’t be able to thanks to demanding performances that are given 110% with the focus on character suffering.
 Films like Hate Crime are why I get so excited when some new talent comes along and is given a chance, not with an already established franchise, but a film where they can express their own creativity.